hypervillain/sm-scripts/README.md

 - After migrating your content you’ll notice in the editing platform that all internal links are broken.
 That’s because the links are based on the legacy project documents ID.
 - The last script reconciles the documents by building a comparison table between document types then updates the internal links.
-- The migrated document imported in your new repository are queried.
-If you have more than 20 documents, you will need to update the query with the pageSize : [https://prismic.io/docs/rest-api-technical-reference#pagesize](https://prismic.io/docs/rest-api-technical-reference#pagesize)

-    ```jsx
-    const newDocuments = await Prismic.client(newRepoApiEndpoint).query("", {
-        lang: "*",
-        pageSize: 100,
-    }); //check page size and number of page to iterate
-    ```

-- If you have more than 100 documents, you will also need to iterate through the pages : [https://prismic.io/docs/rest-api-technical-reference#page](https://prismic.io/docs/rest-api-technical-reference#page)

 <br/>